strapi/strapi/docs/docs/docs/01-core/data-transfer/01-providers/00-overview.md

 - [Strapi file](../03-file-providers/00-overview.md): a standardized file format designed for the transfer process
 - [Local Strapi](../04-local-strapi-providers/00-overview.md): a connection to a local Strapi project which uses its configured database connection to manage data
 - [Remote Strapi](../05-remote-strapi-providers/00-overview.md): a wrapper of local Strapi provider that adds a websocket interface to a running remote (network) instance of Strapi

+Each provider must provide the same interface for transferring data, but will usually include its own unique set of options to be passed in when initializing the provider.

 ## Creating your own providers